-7. The Food and Eating Environment
+The Food and Eating Environment

-Menus are printed on the Friday Flyer weekly to inform parents and families.
-Children in FS2 make their lunch choices at registration and are served their food at the table by the FS2 staff in an attempt to encourage the children to try new foods and use their cutlery correctly.
-As part of the transition process into Year 1 they then collect their food from the service hatches on trays.
+Menus are uploaded to the Friday Flyer weekly to inform parents and families.
+Children order their lunch choices the day before.
+All staff on duty attempt to encourage the children to try new foods and use their cutlery correctly.
+As part of the transition process into secondary school the Year 6 children use plates rather than trays.